-Title of Report: 2014/15 Annual Statement of Accounts Report No: PAS/SE/15/025 Report to and date/s: Performance and Audit Scrutiny Committee 23 September 2015 Portfolio holder: Ian Houlder Portfolio Holder for Resources and Performance Tel: 01284 810074 Email: ian.houlder@stedsbc.gov.uk Lead officer: Rachael Mann Head of Resources and Performance Tel: 01638 719245 Email: Rachael.mann@westsuffolk.gov.uk Purpose of report: To present the 2014/15 Statement of Accounts to this committee for scrutiny and approval, in accordance with powers delegated to it under the Council's Constitution.
+Title of Report: 2016/17 Annual Statement of Accounts Report No: PAS/SE/17/023 Report to and date: Performance and Audit Scrutiny Committee 20 September 2017 Portfolio holder: Ian Houlder Portfolio Holder for Resources and Performance Tel: 01284 810074 Email: ian.houlder@stedsbc.gov.uk Lead officer: Rachael Mann Assistant Director (Resources and Performance) Tel: 01638 719245 Email: Rachael.mann@westsuffolk.gov.uk Purpose of report: To present the 2016/17 Statement of Accounts to this committee for scrutiny and approval, in accordance with powers delegated to it under the Council's Constitution.

-Recommendation: It is RECOMMENDED that: , , , , , , , , , , , , , , , , , , , 1) The Committee approves the 2014/15 Statement of Accounts (attached at Appendix A) in accordance with powers delegated to it under the Council's Constitution; (2) The Chairman of the Committee signs the certification of the 2014/15 Statement of Accounts on behalf of the Committee; and (3) The Chief Finance Officer, in consultation with the Portfolio Holder for Resources and Performance, be given delegated authority to make any presentational and nonmaterial changes that may be required up to the date of publication.
+Recommendation: It is RECOMMENDED that: (1) the Committee approves the 2016/17 Statement of Accounts (attached at Appendix A) in accordance with powers delegated to it under the Council's Constitution; (2) the Chairman of the Committee signs the certification of the 2016/17 Statement of Accounts on behalf of the Committee; and (3) the Chief Financial Officer, in consultation with the Portfolio Holder for Resources and Performance, be given delegated authority to make any presentational and nonmaterial changes that may be required up to the date of publication.
 Key Decision: Is this a Key Decision and, if so, under which (Check the appropriate box and delete all those that do not apply.) definition?
-Yes, it is a Key Decision - □ No, it is not a Key Decision - ⊠ Consultation: Not applicable Alternative option(s) s): • Not applicable : applicable Implications: al inamii an tions?
-Vac M. Na D Are there any financial implications?
+Yes, it is a Key Decision - □ No, it is not a Key Decision - ⊠ Consultation: applicable Alternative option(s)): • Not : applicable Implications: l implier tions?
+Voc M. No D. Are there any financial implications?
 If yes, please give details itions?
-Yes ⋈ No □ • This report presents the Council's 2014/15 Statement of Accounts for committee scrutiny and approval and includes a summary of financial highlights for the 2014/15 financial year.
+Yes ⋈ No □ • This report presents the Council's 2016/17 Statement of Accounts for committee scrutiny and approval and includes a summary of financial highlights for the 2016/17 financial year.
 Are there any staffing implications? ions?
-Yes □ No ⊠ If yes, please give details • Are there any ICT implications?
-If ?
-If Yes □ No ⊠ yes, please give details Are there any legal and/or policy olicv Yes ⊠ No □ implications?
-If yes, please give details = Local Government Finance Act 1992 - balanced budget requirement and adequacy of reserves.
+Yes □ No ⊠ If yes, please give details 2.76 • No. 7 Are there any ICT implications?
+If yes, please give details Y 1 T Yes □ No ⊠ Are there any legal and/or policy olicy Yes ⊠ No □ implications?
+If yes, please give details - Local Government Finance Act 1992 - balanced budget requirement and adequacy of reserves.
 Local Government Act 1972 - requirement for the proper administration of financial affairs.
-Accounts and Audit Regulations 2011 - requirements for the reporting and approval of the Council's annual financial statements.
+Accounts and Audit Regulations 2015 - requirements for the reporting and approval of the Council's annual financial statements.

 Are there any equality implications?
 If yes, please give details Yes □ No ⊠ Risk/opportunity assessment: (potential hazards or opportunities affecting corporate, service or project objectives) Risk area Inherent level of risk (before controls) Controls Residual risk (after controls) Revenue and capital budget management - failure to achieve projected income or expenditure exceeds approved budgets.
-Low/Medium/ High High Budgets reflect economic situation facing the Council Clear responsibilities for budget monitoring and control Annual saving programme used to deliver required budget savings Medium term financial planning to capture the longer term budget implications Low/Medium/ High Medium Ward(s) affected: All Wards Background papers: (all background papers are to be published on the website and a link included) Budget and Council Tax Setting:2014/15 and Medium Term Financial Strategy 2014-2016 (Council 25 February 2014 Report No E293) Financial Outturn Report (Revenue and Capital) 2014-15 (Performance and Audit Scrutiny Committee 4 June 2015 Report No PAS/SE/15/015) Documents attached: Appendix A - Statement of Accounts 2014/15 Appendix B - Schedule of Members Allowances 2014/15
+Low/Medium/ High High Budgets reflect economic situation facing the Council Clear responsibilities for budget monitoring and control Annual saving programme used to deliver required budget savings Medium term financial planning to capture the longer term budget implications Low/Medium/ High Medium Ward(s) affected: All Wards Background papers: (all background papers are to be published on the website and a link included) Budget and Council Tax Setting:2016/17 and Medium Term Financial Strategy (Council 23 February 2016 COU/SE/16/003) Financial Performance Report (Revenue and Capital) Outturn - 2016-17 (Performance and Audit Scrutiny Committee 25 May 2017 PAS/SE/17/014) Documents attached: Appendix A - Statement of Accounts 2016/17 Appendix B - Schedule of Members Allowances 2016/17